Azure/CloudShell/docs/add-package-into-cloudshell.md

 ### Requesting Azure Linux for the package

-You can skip this if the package is already available in Azure Linux
+You can skip this if the package is already available in Azure Linux.

 To start the process of adding your package to Azure Linux, please open an issue via [Azure Linux GitHub](https://github.com/microsoft/azurelinux/issues).
 ### Create a pull request on Azure Cloud Shell GitHub